How To Choose A Grand Canyon Rafting Trip

 Insider tip: Take time to understand what’s included in the trip cost – lodging, transportation, camping gear, etc. We all know what it’s like to get a bill with all sorts of extra fees on it!
 Most outfitters list the base price of the trip on their website.
 Depending on the trip type, you might have more than one transportation option, so final cost will vary.
 Some outfitters pay for a hotel the night before the trip.
 Some outfitters charge to rent a sleeping bag or other camping gear.
 Take your time to fully understand all the costs involved in your trip.

 Insider tip: No one books a river trip and plans on cancelling, but life happens and we have numerous cancellations each year.
 Read and understand the payment deadlines and refund policies for each company.
-We highly recommend trip cancellation insurance regardless of which company you book with.
-We recommend Travelex Insurance.

 Hopefully you feel a bit more educated on your Colorado River rafting trip options!
 Exploring side canyons, playing in waterfalls, learning about pioneering river runners, and making new friends await you in the bottom of the Grand Canyon.
 Happy shopping and we hope to see you on the river soon!